spuckhafte/Criya.js/README.md

 ## Features
 You can read [this](https://spuckjs.netlify.app/gettingstarted/) to get an idea of getting started, these are spuckjs docs but both the libraries are very similar.<br>
-You can't edit css in this library like you did in SpuckJs, it is recomended to use [Tailwind](https://www.npmjs.com/package/tailwindcss).<br>
 You'll be using a build tool and [Vite](https://www.npmjs.com/package/vite) is recomended.

 ### Initializing: